JuliaPy/PythonCall.jl/docs/src/juliacall.md

 ```

 In the above example, we call `Libc.systemsleep(5)` on four threads.
 Because we
-called it with `_jl_call_nogil`, the GIL was released, allowing the threads to run in
+called it with `_jl_call_nogil`, the GIL was unlocked, allowing the threads to run in
 parallel, taking about 5 seconds in total.

 If we did not use `_jl_call_nogil` (i.e. if we did `pool.submit(jl.Libc.systemsleep, 5)`)
 then the above code will take 20 seconds because the sleeps run one after another.

 It is very important that any function called with `_jl_call_nogil` does not interact
-with Python at all unless it re-acquires the GIL first, such as by using
+with Python at all unless it re-locks the GIL first, such as by using
 [PythonCall.GIL.@lock](@ref).

 You can also use [multi-threading from Julia](@ref jl-multi-threading).